The Name G‑d

 His name is predominantly

 The Greek Old and New Testament is the Scripture delivered to us, and although not considered as such by most scholars, divinely inspired (as unquestionably proven in the study below).
 The Greek OT was predominantly used as source-, translation- and church text from the 3/2c.
 BC until the early 5c.
 AD, when Pope Damasus ordered his secretary Jerome to create a new translation which was the first to use the Proto-Masoretic / Modern Hebrew text as basis and broke with 6-7 centuries of Greek tradition.
-This Greek OT & NT now contains absolutely everything we need, including His holy name we have no justifiable reason for to translate it.
+This Greek OT & NT now contains absolutely everything we need, including His holy name we have no justifiable reason for to translate.

 The name 'THEOS' can be easily spoken in any language, but has to our surprise not even a Wikipedia article (!!) and is today rather used for restaurants and male names.
 Where have we gone?